Hridoy-Kabiraj/DUNE/README.md

 ### Prerequisites

-PyReactor requires Python 3.6 or higher and the following dependencies:
+DUNE requires Python 3.6 or higher and the following dependencies:
 - **numpy** (≥1.20): Numerical computing and array operations
 - **scipy** (≥1.6): ODE solver for reactor kinetics equations
 - **matplotlib** (≥3.3): Plotting and data visualization